What is Liver & Gallbladder Support?

 Consult with a doctor before use if pregnant or breastfeeding.

-Avoid if taking the following medications: blood thinners, diuretics, steroid medications, or retinoids including acitretin (Soriatane), bexarotene (Targretin), etretinate (Tegison), isotretinoin (Accutane), tretinoin (Retin-A, Renova), and tazarotene (Avage), antidiabetic drugs, Cytochrome P450 1A2, 2B6, 2C19, or 2D6 substrates, diclofenac, glucuronidated drugs, HMG-CoA reductase inhibitors, immunosuppressants, lithium, monoamine oxidase inhibitors, morphine, niacin, p-glycoprotein substrates, quinolone antibiotics, raloxifene, sirolimus, or tamoxifen.
+DO NOT TAKE if taking the following medications: blood thinners, diuretics, steroid medications, or retinoids including acitretin (Soriatane), bexarotene (Targretin), etretinate (Tegison), isotretinoin (Accutane), tretinoin (Retin-A, Renova), and tazarotene (Avage), antidiabetic drugs, Cytochrome P450 1A2, 2B6, 2C19, or 2D6 substrates, diclofenac, glucuronidated drugs, HMG-CoA reductase inhibitors, immunosuppressants, lithium, monoamine oxidase inhibitors, morphine, niacin, p-glycoprotein substrates, quinolone antibiotics, raloxifene, sirolimus, or tamoxifen.

 Furthermore, Liver & Gallbladder Support should not be taken by those using certain medications that have the potential to be toxic to the liver, including acetaminophen (Tylenol), amiodarone (Cordarone), carbamazepine (Tegretol), isoniazid (INH), methotrexate (Rheumatrex), methyldopa (Aldomet), or tetracycline-based antibiotics, including demeclocycline (Declomycin), minocycline (Minocin), and tetracycline.